4 Ways You Can Find Survey Participants for Free

 How do you find a sponsor?

-If the university doesn’t want to sponsor you
+If the university doesn’t want to sponsor your survey

 Unfortunately, it is becoming more and more difficult to get university sponsorships, so you have to get creative and come up with a different solution.